 In addition to teaching, I am the AVID Campus Coordinator and the UIL Ready Writing Coach.
+Go Hornets!

 I truly believe that English provides the core skills necessary to be successful in the future.
-If a student can read, write and speak well, these skills will take them anywhere they want to go!
+If a student can read, write, and speak well, these skills will take them anywhere they want to go!

 Being a teacher is a privilege that comes with great responsibility.
 I believe that ALL children can learn.
 The goal of any teacher is to find out how to best teach each student.
-As a mother of a Dyslexic child, I try to always meet my students where they are and hopefully bring them forward to a place where they can master the required concepts.
+As a mother of a dyslexic child, I try to always meet my students where they are and hopefully bring them forward to a place where they can master the required concepts.
 Not all students learn the same and as the teacher, I try to incorporate several different learning styles into my lessons.
 My goal this year and every year is to teach every student who is willing to learn.

-My classroom management is based in mutual respect between teacher and student.
+My classroom management is based on mutual respect between teacher and student.
 I feel that respect is something everyone deserves and I try to always consider the feelings and motivations of all my students.
 That being said, I have two points that I refuse to comprise on in my classroom environment.
 The first is disrupting the learning environment.
 I have an obligation to teach all students and if a student chooses to disrupt the learning that needs to take place, I will remove the distraction and make no exceptions.
 Each day is important in our journey to learn and master critical concepts.
 The second point that I will not yield on is safety.
-I am not merely referring to physical safety but to mental welfare as well.
-I do not allow any bullying, physical intimidation, hatred or hostility.
+I am not merely referring to physical safety, but to mental welfare as well.
+I do not allow any bullying, physical intimidation, hatred, or hostility.
 I must provide a safe and healthy environment for ALL students.

-Looking Forward to a great year!!
+Looking forward to a great year!!